theforeman/theforeman.org/plugins/katello/developers.md

 ### Step 7: Configure Koji

 Note that to perform this step, Foreman must have generated it's Koji build targets for the targeted Foreman release.
 This is due to how Katello tags inherit from some Foreman tags.
 Coordinate with the Foreman release nanny on when they plan to do that step and wait to do this step until then.
 Koji needs to have configuration added specific to the tags that the release will occur under.
 The first step is to add new build roots and tags.
 Note that you will need access to koji.
-Contact the `-dev` list to request access.
+Contact the Development forum board to request access.

 ```
 ./tools koji configs/katello_XY.yaml # Make sure it looks good